 A visa run to Colonia Del Sacramento also allows you to pickup $USD from any bank or ATM in Uruguay for exchange in Argentina.
 So that you can access Argentina’s ‘dólar blue’ exchange rate.
 But be sure to avoid the private currency exchange companies in Uruguay and only use Banco República.

-The only real negative to renewing a visa with a trip to Uruguay is during the current pandemic.
+The only real negative to renewing a visa with a trip to Uruguay was during the pandemic.
 My first trip in 2022 required me to present a negative PCR test each way.
-But thankfully as of mid 2022 that requirement has been abolished.
+But thankfully as of mid 2022, that requirement has been abolished.

 This part of the world now seems to be back on track and PCR testing has been relegated to the dustbin of history (for vaccinated people).